saravit-soeng/spring-article-management-system/README.md

 # Article Management System Tutorial
-Spring Framework - AMS API and Application
+Spring Framework - Article Management System (AMS) API and Application

 ## Prerequisite
 Before getting into the tutorial, please make sure you have the following requirements on your computer: